-- The name PIN Parenting Information Network was changed to NIP Network for Information on Parenting. - Govt representation and involvement in Network Programme was stressed.
+- publicating publication to a bThe name PIN Parenting Information Network was changed to NIP Network for Information on Parenting. - Govt representation and involvement in Network Programme was morning to the stressed.

 6) Identification of Critical Minimum Components for action.

 The following CMC were identified and messages and programmes while targeting PARENTS would also include those in a parenting role:- a.
 Parental readiness - Adolescents and newly married couples.